demib72/demib72/README.md

 ### Hello, I am Michael.
 I am a student of programming looking to contribute to the greater data science and web development communities someday.

-### Goals for 2020
+### Goals for 2021
-I want to continue to master my fundamentals with javascript and python via React.JS and Django.
+I want to continu to master my fundamentals with javascript and python via React.JS and Django.
 Looking to develop and finish a web app by the end of the year.
 - 🔭 I’m currently working on a personal django blog
 - 🌱 I’m currently learning React.JS and Django REST API